Chapter 3 – Relationship to Clients – annotated

 [1] As a member of the legal profession, a lawyer is held out as knowledgeable, skilled and capable in the practice of law.
 Accordingly, the client is entitled to assume that the lawyer has the ability and capacity to deal adequately with all legal matters to be undertaken on the client’s behalf.

 [2] Competence is founded upon both ethical and legal principles.
-This rule addresses the ethical principles.
+This Code rule addresses the ethical principles.
 Competence involves more than an understanding of legal principles: it involves an adequate knowledge of the practice and procedures by which such principles can be effectively applied.
 To accomplish this, the lawyer should keep abreast of developments in all areas of law in which the lawyer practises.

 [2.1] For a discussion of the correct procedure in swearing an affidavit or taking a solemn declaration, see Appendix A to this Code.